Clear your schedules for September 10. That’s the day Queen Margaret Atwood is

 Let’s be real:

-, decades of history of a Brooklyn family are rendered into a modern-day epic.
+Red at the Bone, decades of history of a Brooklyn family are rendered into a modern-day epic.
 16-year-old Melody’s emotional coming-of-age ceremony prompts her parents and grandparents to look back on how they got here.
 Woodson’s sparse, precise language focuses only on the meat of the story.
 Not a word is out of place.
+More

 Yet again, novelist, TV, and film writer Attica Locke mines Texas’ Highway 59 for inspiration.
 In her followup to the acclaimed

 Bluebird, Bluebird, Texas Ranger Darren Matthews tracks down a missing boy whose family has connections to an Aryan brotherhood.
 More , Rachel Cusk (September 17) Coventry

 After concluding her vaguely autobiographical